mavpanos/bunching/cran-comments.md

 # submission - v0.8.6

 ## Updates
-This is a new submission, for package already on CRAN.
+This is a resubmission.
 In this new submission, I have:
-* updated the licence
+* updated vignette references
 * fixed typos in vignettes
 * fixed examples
-* updated vignette references
 * updated tests
 * updated deprecated ggplot2 options
 * made documentation compatible with HTML5